List of Hotel Transylvania characters: Vlad Dracula

+Bela

 Bela (voiced by Rob Riggle) is a vampire bat monster and Vlad's servant.
 He attacked Winnie and Dennis and threatened to destroy the Hotel Transylvania, enraging Dennis to the point that his vampire abilities manifested.
 Bela was then severely beaten by the boy.
 He summoned his fellow vampire bat monsters, but they were driven off by Dracula and his family and friends.
 Unwilling to give up, Bela attacked Johnny with a spike only to be stopped by Vlad and shrunk to a harmless size as Vlad tells him never to bother him or his family again.
 He then became a play-thing for the werewolf pups.

-Bela was named after the actor Bela Lugosi who portrayed Dracula in the original 1931 Dracula film.
+He is named after Bela Lugosi, who portrayed Dracula in the film of the same name from 1931 while.
+Bela and his kind are based off the monsters from The Bat People.

+Crystal

 Crystal (voiced by Chrissy Teigen) is an invisible woman.
 She made a cameo appearance in Hotel Transylvania 2 where she meets Griffin and falls in love.
 In Hotel Transylvania 3: Summer Vacation, she has become Griffin's girlfriend.
 She is also friends with Eunice, Wanda and Ericka.
 A running gag in the second film is that none of the other guests believe she exists, thinking it is just Griffin pretending.

+Loughran family

-The members of Johnny's human family includes:
+The members of Johnny Loughran's human family includes:

+Michael Loughran

-Michael "Mike" (voiced by Nick Offerman) is Johnny's father.
+Michael "Mike" Loughran (voiced by Nick Offerman) is Johnny's father.

+Linda Loughran

 Linda (voiced by Megan Mullally) is Johnny's mother.

+Simon and William Loughran

 Simon and William are two of Johnny and Melly's six brothers.

+Melly Loughran

 Melly is Mike and Linda's only daughter and Johnny's younger sister, making her Dennis' paternal aunt.

+Troy, Connor, and Parker

-In the sequel, it is shown that Dennis has three older cousins named Troy (voiced by Ethan Smigel), Connor and Parker.
+In the sequel, it is shown that Dennis has three older cousins named Troy (voiced by Ethan Smigel), Connor, and Parker.
 They are first seen at the family dinner where they mention to Dennis that Hotel Transylvania is pretty cool.
 When they ask him who the coolest monster is (among the monsters at the hotel) and he responds with Kakie, they laugh at him.
 Later, at Dennis' birthday party when Winnie pins Dennis to the ground and starts licking his face, they tease him for getting "beaten by a girl".
 Winnie growls at them, scaring them away.
 They are last seen at the end of the film when Dennis, using his newfound monster powers, defends them from Bela's forces.

+Harry Three-Eye

 Harry Three-Eye (voiced by Robert Smigel) is a three-eyed monster magician with tentacles for a moustache.